fcorbin567/piccard2/TreeMaker_Documentation.md

 - `filepath` (str): Path to the Graphviz tree file

 **Returns:**
-- `Dict`: Dictionary mapping node IDs to their information including descriptions, year mappings, and colors
+- `Dict`: Dictionary mapping node IDs to their information including descriptions, year mappings, and colours

 **Example:**
 ```python